Ariel (Y6)

 In our school we explore our rights across all areas of our school through our learning and social times.
 We make links in our lessons and explain why or how they relate to a certain right.

 We are currently on our journey towards achieving the Gold Rights Respecting Award.
 We explore our rights across all areas of our learning.
-This term we will focus on Article 3 - Best interest of the child.
+This term we will focus on Article 3 - Best interest of the child and Article 31 - Rest, relax, play and to take part in cultural and creative activities.

 Important information and reminders